 Deciding the compliance rules is an organization's responsibility.
-Once these rules are decided, in BackBox parlance, IntelliCheck automations are then created that check and enforce these rules.
+Once these rules are chosen, IntelliChecks automations are created to check and enforce these rules.

 BackBox contains prebuilt IntelliChecks that express the rules defined by CIS Benchmarks, PCI, HIPAA, NIST, STIGs, and others.
-These rules are often a good starting point for organizations to build out custom rules based on their own internal standards.
+These rules are a good starting point for organizations to build out custom rules based on their internal standards.